sifferman/labs-with-cva6/labs/ooo.md

 1. What is the purpose of Out-of-Order?
 2. Give a brief explanation of Scoreboarding and Tomasulo's Algorithm.
 What are the pros and cons of each?
 Which OoO strategy does CVA6 use?
 (Extra: [Tomasulo's original paper](https://ieeexplore.ieee.org/document/5392028))
 3. CVA6's rename unit will not be enabled for this lab.
 However, provide pseudocode that would run faster assuming the rename unit was enabled.
-4. CVA6 has 7 functional units in [`"ex_stage.sv"`](https://github.com/openhwgroup/cva6/blob/master/core/ex_stage.sv): ALU, Branch Unit, LSU, Multiplier, CSR Buffer, FPU and CVXIF.
+4. CVA6 has 7 functional units in [`"ex_stage.sv"`](https://github.com/openhwgroup/cva6/blob/master/core/ex_stage.sv): ALU, Branch Unit, LSU, Multiplier, CSR Buffer, [FPU](https://github.com/openhwgroup/cvfpu), and [CVXIF](https://github.com/openhwgroup/core-v-xif).
 For each of the 7 functional units, provide:
     1. A brief explanation of its function.
     2. Which instructions it handles.
     3. How many cycles it takes to execute.
+(You don't have to do this question for the FPU and CVXIF).
 5. Briefly describe when the following hazards can occur:
     1. Read-Write (RAW)
     2. Write-Write (WAW)